 Remove protection from PDF files – is it that easy?

-A well-known technology website offered technical experts the opportunity to crack a 10,000+ entry-encrypted password document and asked them to breach into the security of the file.
-The winner of the project was able to get over 95 percent of the entries while the other participants were able to crack 75 percent, in just a matter of few hours.
+A well-known technology website offered technical experts the opportunity to crack a 10,000+ entry-encrypted password document and asked them to breach the security of the file.
+The winner of the project was able to get over 95 percent of the entries while the other participants were able to crack 75 percent, in a matter of few hours.
 How the ‘crackers’ did it was through the unfortunate and irresponsible use of non-randomized passwords by the account holders.
 Some of the commonly used passwords in the encrypted file included “123456,” “1234567,” “password,” hello123,” “hello1,” “admin” etc.

-Unlocking password protected PDFs is more likely if the password protecting them is simple and weak – PDF documents are only as safe as the passwords that are safeguarding them.
+Unlocking password protected PDF files is more likely if the password protecting them is simple and weak – PDF documents are only as safe as the passwords that are safeguarding them.
 To prevent the data breach of a PDF file, make use of passwords that are more than seven characters long and that also include at least one number and one special character.
 Experts widely agree that simple words such as a straight dictionary word should not be used.
 Also, refrain from using short length passwords.
 See PDF Password Tips.